Important Classes of Morphisms and the Relative Cotangent Sequence in Tangent Categories: The Relative Cotangent Sequence

 Before moving on, it is worth discussing some of the structure maps that the relative tangent bundle $T_{X/Y}$ carries, in particular its differential bundle structure.
-So for any object $f:X \to Y$, the projection $p_{X/Y}:T_{X/Y} \to X$ is defined via
+So for any map $f:X \to Y$ (seen as an object in the slice category), the projection $p_{X/Y}:T_{X/Y} \to X$ is defined via